rally-carlos/notes/stackedit/Project Plans/Github Actions Proposal.md

 	- Decrease support time from 8h/week to 4/week (though initially this may be higher)
 	- Decrease maintance from 6h/month to 2h/month
  - Decrease in costs with enphemeral infrastracture and no additional vendor licensing.
     Exact current costs are unknown.
-GH Action runners are more
+GH Action runner infrastructure is more efficent and

 # Business Problem